traderjoe-xyz/smol-joes/README.md

 RLE images are stored individually in `files/assets-data/image-data.json`.
 The `make-descriptor-art` task is in charge of gathering every assets of the same couple {trait type, brotherhood}, pack the data and then compress it.
 This data is then stored in individual `abi` files that will be uploaded on-chain.
 Files are stored in `script/files/encoded-assets/`.

 ```
-yarn hardhat make-descriptor-art --clean-directory true
+yarn make-art
 ```

 The `_populateDescriptor` function in `PopulateDescriptor.s.sol` will loop over all these files and call `addMultipleTraits` to upload it.

-`SSTORE2` storage is limited by the size a contract bytecode can have, that is why Originals assets are split into 5 pages.
+`SSTORE2` storage is limited by the size a contract bytecode can have, that is why Originals assets are split into 2 pages.